bambuskater/bambus-web-template/README.md

 - The footer and Impressum can be accessed with keyboard navigation (focus).
 - The dropdown navigation is accessible and labeled.
+- Sufficient color contrast for readability in both modes.

 ---